 Swimming before the levels described above are reached can potentially result in one or more of the following problems:

 - potentially worse conditions such as lung irritation.

 If in doubt, don’t swim!
 Test the water and only go in when the levels are correct.

 Read my full post What happens if you swim in a shocked pool?

 Can you over shock a pool?

-Well in a way you can but in practice it generally just means that you will have to wait longer for the chlorine levels to reduce to a safe level before you can swim in the pool again.
+Well in a way you can but in practice, it generally just means that you will have to wait longer for the chlorine levels to reduce to a safe level before swimming in the pool again.
 Perhaps up to 48 hours.